-Building large scale applications is not an easy job.
+Building large-scale applications is not an easy job.
 A big part of the blame for that problem is taken by the major complexities involved in managing and orchestrating the usually large and distributed development teams required for this type of projects.

-Why choosing Ember
+Why choose Ember

-To build large scale applications you need more than a framework, you need a style guide, a cli tool and a standard way of doing things; In other words, you need a "batteries included" framework.
+To build large-scale applications you need more than a framework, you need a style guide, a cli tool and a standard way of doing things; In other words, you need a "batteries included" framework.

 One of our stories.

-When the My Fertility team approached us to build the next generation EMR software for the fertility segment of the healthcare industry, we faced several challenges.
+When the My Fertility team approached us to build the next-generation EMR software for the fertility segment of the healthcare industry, we faced several challenges.
 They needed to create multiple portals in a standard way that should last for years before a major re-write.

-We choose ember because the developer experience delivered by the framework clearly guided the team to a common way of doing things, and also because of the clear commitment that the ember community has on maintaining the ecosystem across different versions and trends.
+We chose ember because the developer experience delivered by the framework clearly guided the team to a common way of doing things, and also because of the clear commitment that the ember community has on maintaining the ecosystem across different versions and trends.